codingfan786/Vic2-TNO/README.md

 - Medium Nuke modifier gives -0.2% pop growth
 - Light Nuke modifier gives -0.1% pop growth

-If a country has half its provinces sieged down by the end of the 6 month launch countdown, they will not contribute to the nuclear launch.
+If a country has half its provinces sieged down in a continent by the end of the 6 month launch timer post ultimatum, then they will not count as having nuclear range from that continent.
+(I may have changed the launch timer length since writing this)

 ### Nuclear Ultimatum in MP
 ~~The white peace event can arbitrarily end entire wars instead of just peacing out individual participants.
 I'm not sure how to fix this so the following rule in MP is strongly suggested.~~